enp1s0/cuda_kernel_patch/README.md

 }
 ```

-This code output fused kernel code for NVRTC.
+This code outputs fused kernel code for NVRTC like below.

 ```cpp
 export "C" {